Australian Medicinal Cannabis cultivation indoors or outdoors debate

 Before you leap into Medicinal Cannabis cultivation, it is important to take a leaf out of the real estate book and consider the old mantra: location, location, location.

-Please note the blog is general in nature and should not be taken as professional advice.
+Please note the blog is general in nature and should not be taken as detailed professional advice, PharmOut has a detailed cost spreadsheet for the benefit of our clients.